esp-rs/book/src/writing-your-own-application/std-applications/understanding-esp-idf-template.md

     - Contains the linker to use, in our case, [`ldproxy`]
     - Contains the unstable `build-std` cargo feature enabled.
     - Contains the `ESP-IDF-VERSION` envrionment variable that tells [`esp-idf-sys`] which ESP-IDF version the project will use.
+- src/main.rs
+    - The main source file of the newly created project
+    - We will examine its content in the next section
+- [.gitignore]
+    - Tells `git` which folders and files to ignore
 - [build.rs]
     - Propagates linker arguments for `ldproxy`.
+- [Cargo.toml]
+    - The usual Cargo manifest declaring some meta-data and dependencies of the project
+- [rust-toolchain.toml]
+    - Defines which Rust toolchain to use
+    - Depending on your target this will use `nightly` or `esp`
 - [sdkconfig.defaults]
     - Contains the overriden values from the ESP-IDF defaults.
-- src/main.rs
-    - The main source file of the newly created project
-    - We will examine its content in the next section

 ## `main.rs`